FSBO vs. Cash Home Buyer in Florida

 When FSBO Actually Makes Sense

-We're not going to pretend FSBO is always the wrong choice.
+We're not going to pretend FSBO is the wrong choice.
 If your property is in a hot neighborhood (think Delray Beach or Winter Park), it's recently renovated, and you're comfortable drafting a FAR/BAR contract yourself, FSBO can work.
 The key test: if you wouldn't have trouble getting three competing offers within the first week, you have the position to sell without an agent.

 Quick Takeaway